roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Enable an existing ACK cluster to access the Internet by using SNAT.md

     3. On the **NAT Gateway** page, click **Create NAT Gateway**.

-        For more information about the parameters required to create a NAT gateway, see [Create a NAT gateway]().
+        For more information about the parameters required to create a NAT gateway, see [Create NAT gateways](/intl.en-US/User Guide/Create NAT gateways.md).

         **Note:** The NAT gateway must be created in the same region and VPC as the ACK cluster.